matthewatabet/deptree/README.txt

 * Implementation notes

-- While a more abstract implementation is certainly possible, I've chosen for a concrete solution which solves the problem at hand.
+- While a more abstract implementation is certainly possible, I've chosen a concrete solution (a simple OrderedDict) which solves the problem at hand.
 In other words, some type of DepdendencyTree class could have a number of DepdendencyNode children, each with its own children.
 A DepdendencyVisitor class could then walk this tree in arbitrary ways to produce forward or reverse depdendency graphs, etc.

 However, such an abstract design carries its own maintenance cost and risks (primarily a steep learning curve for other developers and additional lines of code, each with the potential for their own additional bugs).
 Given that the